 Suspension as a course of action would be considered where there is cause to suspect a pupil is at risk of significant harm, or the allegation warrants investigation by the police, or is so serious that it might be grounds for dismissal.
-A risk assessment will be carried out assessing whether suspension of the staff member is the appropriate course of action and shared with the Hounslow LADO Staff should not be automatically suspended, and alternatives should also be considered.
+Staff should not be automatically suspended, and alternatives should also be considered.
 Suspension in a case of this kind is a procedural step only and must be viewed as a neutral action that does not presuppose guilt or innocence.
-Suspension itself doesnot constitute disciplinary action.
+Suspension itself does not constitute disciplinary action.
 Any disciplinary action would follow the procedures laid out in the Staff Handbook.